AIXjing/web50/Django/README.md

 Then create a folder named *templates*.
 Under the *templates* folder, create a folder named as the same as the application name, e.g., *hello*; and under this folder, create a `index.html` file where we can write html.

-Additionally, we can added the third arguement (a dict) to pass a variable to the html file in the `render()` method, e.g.,
+Additionally, we can added the third arguement (a dict) to pass a variable to the html file in the `render()` method to change the content of out *html* files based on the URL visited by using [Django's template language](https://docs.djangoproject.com/en/4.0/ref/templates/language/), e.g.,

 ```py
 def greet(request, name):